nissimanjayil/Investigating-melody-complexity-in-polyphonic-music/README.md

 Behavioural analysis: Code for the behavioural analysis website, the data acquired from this anlaysis and the plots

-Computational analysis: Code for the evaluation pipeline for both algorithms, the data acquired for the correlations and the melody complexity plots
+Computational analysis: Code for the evaluation pipeline for both algorithms, the data acquired for the correlations and the melody complexity

 Dataset: The data collected for different genres: